rrooggiieerr/xyscreens.py/README.md

 ## Hardware

-I use a cheap USB RS-485 controller from eBay to talk to the projector screen where position 5 of the RJ25 connector is connected to D+ and position 6 to the D-.
+I use a cheap USB RS-485 controller to talk to the projector screen where position 5 of the RJ25 connector is connected to D+ and position 6 to the D-.

 ![image](usb-rs485.png)